 Kathy Lock, DipHE, BA (Hons), MBACP.

-At times we may feel overwhelmed and unable to cope with life's demands.
+At times we may feel overwhelmed and unable to cope with the demands of life.
 Relationships with family, friends or work colleagues may be strained leaving us feeling unhappy anxious or depressed.
-When life feels as though its getting on top of us, taking some time-out and having a safe place to talk with a qualified counsellor can help move our lives forward.
+When it feels as though life is getting on top of us, having a safe place to talk with a qualified counsellor can help move our lives forward.

-I believe we each have individual and unique needs and my approach enables me to draw from a wide range of counselling models to suit each client.
-Working together, we can raise awareness around any issues you may be currently facing, as well as working through any historic, unresolved issues that still impact your life and well-being today.
+I believe we each have individual and unique needs and as an Integrative Counsellor, I am able to draw from a range of approaches to best suit the needs of each individual client.
+However, I view therapy as a collaborative process where working together we can raise awareness around any issues you may be currently facing, as well as working through any historic, unresolved issues which still impact your life and well-being today.

 Achieving raised awareness and clarity about your situation through therapy, can offer a new perspective.
 Better understanding of yourself and how you relate to others can improve your sense of well-being and enable you to take more control of your life and the choices you make.